ridafatimakhan/Kongsvegen_data-analysis_master-thesis/README.md

 1. **Calculate Rolling Variance**:
    - Computes the rolling variance for two pressure readings, `pressure1` and `pressure2`.
 2. **Identify Regions of Interest (ROIs)**:
-   - Detects regions where the variance exceeds a specified threshold.
+   - Detects regions where the variance exceeds a specified threshold (k=1).
 3. **Save Filtered Data**:
    - Outputs the filtered data for both `pressure1` and `pressure2` to separate text files for further analysis.